 The project's vehicle access would occur via two driveways: (1) fronting on Terra Bella Avenue, providing access to an at-grade structured parking level, and (2) fronting on Linda Vista Avenue, providing ramp access to a second-story parking level.
-The project proposes 104 off-street parking spaces, which results in a parking ratio of 0.96 per unit.
-The proposed parking is lower than State Density Bonus parking standard (136 spaces) and the City's model parking standard (220 spaces).
-The proposed project will be further evaluated with a parking study to confirm proposed parking will meet anticipated demand, similar to other affordable housing developments proposing reduced parking requirements in the City.
+The proposed project will be further evaluated with a parking study to identify the appropriate parking ratio to meet anticipated demand.

-Figure 3-1020 Terra Bella Affordable Housing Ground-Floor Plan
+Figure 3-1020 Terra Bella Avenue Affordable Housing Ground-Floor Plan

-Project Design
+Design

 The architectural design for this component of the Gatekeeper project is modern in appearance.
-The design utilizes a simple building form with flat roofs and prominent window trims, which is broken up along Terra Bella Avenue (to the south) by a third-floor courtyard providing open space to the proposed tenants.
-The project provides additional open space by way of an entry plaza proposed at the intersection of Terra Bella Avenue and San Rafael Avenue and pockets of publicly accessible amenities along the Terra Bella
+The design utilizes a simple building form with flat roofs and prominent window trims, broken up along Terra Bella Avenue (to the south) by a third-floor courtyard providing open space to the proposed tenants.
+The project provides additional open space by way of an entry plaza at the intersection of Terra Bella Avenue and San Rafael Avenue and pockets of publicly accessible amenities along the Terra Bella Avenue frontage.

-Avenue frontage.
 The Terra Bella Avenue frontage will also provide ground-floor units entries and other directly accessible common amenities and entries, such as the bike storage/fix-it room, and the landscape design will incorporate a mixture of California native plants and climate-adaptive species.
-These elements help scale and soften the building's appearance, and proposed on- and off-site trees would contribute to a greater sense of enclosure.
+These elements help scale and soften the building's appearance and proposed on- and off-site trees would contribute to a greater sense of enclosure.